facebook/zstd/zstd_compression_format.md

 If a bitstream is not entirely and exactly consumed, hence reaching exactly its beginning position with all bits consumed, the decoding process is considered faulty.

+### Sequences section

+A compressed block is a succession of _sequences_ .
+A sequence is a literal copy command, followed by a match copy command.
+A literal copy command specifies a length.
+It is the number of bytes to be copied (or extracted) from the literal section.
+A match copy command specifies an offset and a length.
+The offset gives the position to copy from, which can stand within a previous block.

+These are 3 symbol types, `literalLength`, `matchLength` and `offset`, which are encoded together, interleaved in a single _bitstream_.

+Each symbol decoding consists of a _code_, which specifies a baseline and a number of additional bits.
+_Codes_ are FSE compressed,
+and interleaved with raw additional bits in the same bitstream.

+The Sequence section starts by a header, followed by an optional Probability table for each symbol type, followed by the bitstream.

+#### Sequences section header